What Are the Symptoms of Sepsis from UTI in Elderly People?

 It’s important to understand exactly how UTIs develop in the body.
 The urinary tract includes four main parts: the urethra, the ureters, the bladder, and the kidneys.
 As we mentioned before, women are much more likely to get a urinary tract infection than men.
 This is mostly due to the fact that women have shorter urethras than men.

-Aside from the typical UTI symptoms, elderly adults tend to also experience confusion.
+Aside from the typical UTI symptoms, elderly adults also tend to experience confusion.
 Although it is a known symptom, we still don’t fully understand why confusion occurs in the elderly.

 Types of UTIs